iptv-org/iptv/README.md

 ## Usage

 To watch IPTV you just need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player with support M3U-playlists.
+NOTE: Add `.sfw` to the end of the filename for the lists without any adult channels (For example: `https://iptv-org.github.io/iptv/index.sfw.m3u`)

 ![VLC Network Panel](preview.png)